 The home also has triple-pane windows and doors.

 Lablanc only stayed in the home for a month after renovation to add finishing touches and make sure the house was ready for a new owner.
 She said she is ready for new adventures!
-The home is on the market for $3.649 million.
+The home was on the market for $3.649 million.